GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

   member, so one configuration can be reused across Timer instances.
 - Update examples only after the public header/API contract changes.

-Compatibility wrappers retain the legacy Timer IRQ helper names while routing them through the new status-returning implementation.
+The legacy Timer IRQ compatibility wrappers were removed after the Timer IRQ example migrated to the four canonical source/event APIs.